haseebshaik00/webCB/README.md

 ## Nodejs
+1) js interpreter running in terminal
-1) the outer most scope in browser is window and in node terminal is global
+2) the outer most scope in browser is window and in node terminal is global
-2) stuff like window, document, window.location, window.localStorage are not available in terminal
+3) stuff like window, document, window.location, window.localStorage are not available in terminal
+4)

 ## Notes